 Turku Region Public Transport Committee is responsible of public transport in Turku, Kaarina, Lieto, Naantali, Raisio and Rusko according to the co-operation agreement accepted by these municipalities.

 The task of the committee is to act as the common regional competent authority of public transport subordinate to the Turku City Council and the City Board.

 The City Council appoints the Audit Committee for the duration of the Council’s term of office.
 The Audit Committee organizes the auditing of the City Council’s administration and finances.
 The Audit Committee is statutory.

 The Audit Committee of Turku comprises seven members.
 The persons nominated as Chair and Vice Chair of the committee must be members of the City Council.

 The Social and Healthcare Committee is responsible for the tasks designated for the multimember municipal organ stated in the social welfare and public health laws, with the exception of child daycare.
 The committee also sees to tasks designated to it by other laws and decrees.
 Additionally, the Social and Healthcare Committee acts as the municipal special care authority.

 The tasks of the committee also include the conciliation of criminal and civil cases.

-The Building Committee acts as the building control authority, as stated in the land use and building law, and organizes the guidance, councelling and supervision of building in the Turku region.
+The Building and Permit Committee acts as the building control authority, as stated in the land use and building law, and organises the guidance, councelling and supervision of building in the Turku region.
 It also acts as the municipal supervising authority as stated in the law of maintenance and public sanitation of streets and some other common use areas.

 According to the election law, a municipality must appoint a Central Election Committee who organizes various elections.
 The Central Election Committee is chosen for each council term in the first meeting of a new council.